 - Cut drained noodles once with scissors so they are half as long.
 This makes them easier to toss and separate in the wok.

 - In a bowl, combine tofu, garlic, shallots, preserved radish, dried shrimp, and chili flakes.

-- Heat a wok or a large nonstick skillet over medium heat and add just enough oil to coat the bottom.
+- Heat a wok or a large nonstick skillet over high heat and add just enough oil to coat the bottom.
 Sear shrimp, or whatever protein you're using, until done and remove them from pan.

 - In the same wok over medium heat, add a little more oil if needed, then add everything in the tofu bowl and sauté for a few minutes until garlic starts to turn golden and shallots are wilted.
 If the wok looks dry, add a little more oil.
 (Don't skimp on oil otherwise the noodles will clump up together.)

 - Turn heat up to high then add noodles and sauce.
 Keep tossing until all the sauce is absorbed.

 - Once sauce is absorbed, you can turn off the heat and taste the noodles for doneness.
 If they're still undercooked, add a little more water and continue cooking, being careful not to add too much water!

 - Once noodles are done, push them to one side of the pan.
 Add add little extra oil to the empty space and add eggs.
 Break the yolks, then put noodles on top of eggs and cook for about 30 seconds.
 Flip and toss to mix eggs into noodles.